 Are You Thinking About Outpatient Hip Surgery?

-Find out more about outpatient joint replacement surgery at IBJI and schedule an appointment with a specialist to discuss your options.
+Find out more about outpatient joint replacement surgery at IBJI and Schedule online with a specialist to discuss your options.

 Check out IBJI’s additional online resources for hip care to learn more about conditions and read patient testimonials.